 The Power of Asking Questions

-The Bible instructs, “In days to come, when your son asks you, ‘What does this mean?’ say to him, ‘With a mighty hand the Lord brought us out of Egypt …’” (Exodus 13:14).
-Scripture specifies that our children should ask questions first, and then we should answer them.
+“In days to come, when your son asks you, ‘What does this mean?’ say to him, ‘With a mighty hand the LORD brought us out of Egypt, out of the land of slavery.’” — Exodus 13:14

-In Jewish thought, the most powerful way to learn is by asking questions.
-The Hebrew word for wisdom is chochma, חכמה, and by switching the first two letters, the word reads coach ma, כח מה, which literally means, “the power of (asking) ‘what?’”
-Wisdom is gained by asking questions – by creating a space and a desire for new information.
+This idea is hinted at in the Hebrew word for wisdom.
+The Hebrew word for wisdom is chochma, and by switching the first two letters, the word reads co’ach ma, which literally means, “the power of ‘what?’”
+In other words, wisdom is gained through the power of asking questions.